zschro/react-interview/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Use any online resources necessary to complete these steps.
+Use any online resources necessary to complete these steps, but please do any searching in the same window being shared.
+You can add additional npm packages.
+Refactor and remove the existing code as needed.
+There is at least one bug in the existing code that will need to be fixed when moving to step two.

 ## Step One